DSOTMN/DSOTMN/README.md

 #### I am currently working on freelancing projects and looking for a full time **PHP development** work 🔭
 Check out my projects here on GitHub, where you can see the topics I am studying about the modern Object-oriented PHP.
-Some of the topics covered: MySQL and PDO, Unit Tests, Quality Tools (PHPStan), REST API, OpenAPI, Slim framework...
+Some of the topics covered: MySQL and PDO, Unit Tests, Quality Tools (PHPStan), REST API, OpenAPI, Slim framework, Symfony, Docker, Composer...

 #### Feel free to contact me for working opportunities or just to say "Hi".